TenTemujin/SHARC_Documentation/docs/intro.md

     `$ cd SHARC/`

-3. Install python 3.8 or above and the virutalenv module in your system (SHARC has been tested from versions 3.8 and above).
+3. Install python 3.12 or equivalent and the virutalenv module in your system (SHARC has been tested from versions 3.12 versions).
 4. Install your local copy into a virtualenv.

     `$ cd sharc`